Diophantine approximation on curves: Introduction

 \subsection{Dual Diophantine approximation.}

-We consider the dual approximation problem with respect to approximation function $\Psi$.
+We consider the dual approximation problem with respect to approximating function $\Psi$.
 Concretely, we are concerned with the set

 where `i.m.' stands for `infinitely many'.
 A vector $\xx \in \R^n$ will be called \emph{$\Psi$-approximable} if it lies in the set $\DDD$.
-The following statement is the most modern result which relates the `size' of the set $\DDD$ in terms of $g$-Hausdorff measure $\HH^g$ to the convergence or divergence of a certain series.
-This result encompasses contributions from many authors but most importantly works of Jarn\'ik \cite{Jarnik2}, Schmidt \cite{Schmidt8}, Dickinson-Velani \cite{DickinsonVelani}, and Beresnevich-Velani \cite{BeresnevichVelani4}.
+The following statement is the most modern result which relates the `size' of the set $\DDD$ in terms of $\HH^g$-measure to the convergence or divergence of a certain series.
+This result encompasses contributions from many authors but most importantly works of Jarn\'ik \cite{Jarnik2}, Schmidt \cite{Schmidt8}, Dickinson--Velani \cite{DickinsonVelani}, and Beresnevich--Velani \cite{BeresnevichVelani4}.

 \begin{theorem} Let $\Psi$ be an approximating function.
 Let $g$ be a dimension function such that $r^{-n}g(r)\to\infty$ as $r\to 0.$ Assume that $r\mapsto r^{-n}g(r)$ is decreasing and $r\mapsto r^{1-n}g(r)$ is increasing.
 Then